epfl-ada/ada-2024-project-onceuponatimeindata/Team.md

 permalink: /Team/
 ---

-Team project is composed of:

-- Yann
+Meet the team behind the data-driven insights!

-- Jules
+- Jules Christmann
-- Clara
+- Clara Dalon
+- Yann Savioz
-- Yuansheng
+- Yuansheng Zhou
-- Quentin
+- Quentin Gaillard

+Together, we’ve combined our skills in analysis, visualization, and storytelling to bring this project to life.